sds/overcommit/CONTRIBUTING.md

 Exceptions to this rule are tools that begin with a lowercase letter&mdash;these should be capitalized.

+Lastly, unless a tool has a particularly unique or descriptive name, include an additional prefix to help categorize it (e.g. `Java` in `JavaCheckstyle`), so it is easier for others to find hooks in the [README](README.md).

 The reasoning for this perhaps odd naming scheme is to strike a balance between consistency, familiarity for those who already know the tool, and Overcommit's ability to deduce the name of a hook from its filename and vice versa.